IBM/template-carbon-react/README.md

 to you development cluster.
 If you are using OpenShift make sure you have logged into OpenShift CLI on the command line.

 ```$bash
-npm install -g @ibmgaragecloud/cloud-native-toolkit-cli
+npm install --location=global @ibmgaragecloud/cloud-native-toolkit-cli
 ```

-Use the IBM Garage for Cloud CLI to register the GIT Repo with Tekton or Jenkins
+Use the IBM Garage for Cloud CLI to register the GIT Repo with Tekton or Jenkins, using `--tekton` flag if using Tekton:

 ```$bash
 oc sync <project> [--tekton]